nkrzv/nkrzv.github.io/_posts/2020-02-17-the-renegade-ch07.md

 “Are you coming back?” he said and poured us another shot.

 “Don’t know.
 I want the rainbow jersey.
 Then I’m gone.
-What if I don’t qualify for the world’s?
+What if I don’t qualify for the worlds?
 Then what?
 Should I defect in Germany?”

 He left the room for a minute and came back with a pile of tubulars bound in industrial wrapping paper.